d3x0r/train-speed-limiter/README.md

 | 31.9 |  | 60.4 |

 ### With Mod

+Increase max speed from 64.8 to 256.2
+Decrease air resistance from 3% to 1.2%

 On Scrap Rails
 | Wood/Coal | Solid Fuel | Rocket Fuel |